trentlarson/lives-of-gifts/src/markdown/opportunities.md

 ### ... in programming?

-- If you are interested in building gifting platforms in a self-sovereign way, we have a lot to discuss.
+- If you are interested in building gifting platforms in a self-sovereign way, we have a lot to discuss because we have some MVPs and big plans.

 ### ... in economics?